 What’s more, like me, he is also one half of a successful husband-and-wife team.
 I liked his mission “to breathe new life into old ideas”.
 I became a complete fan, instantly.
 Prior to this, it was Deborah Meaden.

 Businesses that knock competitors.
 It is done only to diminish a competitor’s appeal to a prospective customer.
-Those that do it don’t realise that it makes them look like followers, not leaders.
+Those who do it don’t realise that it makes them look like followers, not leaders.

 Mentioning a competitor to criticise them only serves to bring them to the client’s attention a good reason why I never do it.